Decorators

 Parameters:

-description(string): Explanation of what data the request body should containschema(TypeBox | Zod | VineJS | JSON Schema): Validation schema for the request body structurerequired(boolean, optional): Whether the request body is required (defaults totrue)
+description(string): Explanation of what data the request body should containschema(TypeBox | Zod | VineJS | JSON Schema): Validation schema for the request body structureoptions(boolean | object, optional): Either a boolean for backward compatibility (required), or an options object:required(boolean, optional): Whether the request body is required (defaults totrue)contentType(string, optional): Content type for the request body (defaults to'application/json')

 Example Usage: